2022 Photo Contest: Snapshot of the Hill Country

-2021 Photo Contest – “Solace and Strength: Portraits of Resilience in the Texas Hill Country”
+2022 Photo Contest – “Snapshot of the Hill Country”

-The Photo Contest is open from March 15 through May 31, 2021.
+The Photo Contest ran from March 15 – May 31, 2022.
 Photographers of all ages and skill levels, from amateurs to professionals, are invited to participate.
-Winners will receive cash prizes and their photos will appear in HCA’s 2022 Calendar.
+Winners will receive cash prizes and their photos will appear in HCA’s 2023 Calendar.
 HCA’s annual Texas Hill Country Calendar features stunning photography from each year’s photo contest.
 Both the photo contest and the calendar aim to highlight the beauty of the region, provide an informative resource on Hill Country conservation, and inspire folks to learn more and become involved in the issues important to keeping the natural resources of this unique region intact.

 Winning Photos and Prizes